Shubham007-web/Predicting-Airbnb-Listing-Prices-in-Antwerp--A-Machine-Learning-Approach/.ipynb_checkpoints/README-checkpoint.md

 This project is available under the MIT License.
 For more details, see the LICENSE file.

 ## Contact
-For inquiries, suggestions, or contributions, please contact [Contact Name] at [Contact Email].
+For inquiries, suggestions, or contributions, please contact  at [Here](shubham.soni9044@gmail.com).

 ## Acknowledgments
 - Special thanks to the data providers and the Airbnb community for the dataset.